 Chopsticks Illusion

-Similarly, the two black ring stiuli are the same except fo the small whute gaps.
+Similarly, the two black ring stimuli are the same except for the small white gaps.
 Left: When the gaps float, always lying at ‘6 & 12 o’clock’, one perceives two rings circling each other.
 Right: When the gaps rotate with the rings, one perceives a single rotating figure-8.
 So local gaps control the global percept.

 On the left: Try to track the central intersection of the chopsticks, or the X-junction where the rings intersect.
 You cannot!
 So pursuit eye movements are not simple dumb clockwork servos, but are controlled by top-down object parsing.